Alex de Minaur forced out of Adelaide International

 The 20-year-old Australian took over as the No. 1 after the withdrawal over the weekend of Novak Djokovic.

 “Obviously I’m not in the happiest mood but it’s something that happens.
-I aggravated a bit of an ab injury,” De Minaur said.
+I aggravated a bit of an ab injury,” de Minaur said.
 “I’ve just got to do whatever I can to make sure my body recovers.”

 He said his “sole focus” was to make sure he was ready for the Australian Open.
 The first Grand Slam of the season opens next week in Melbourne.